judgej/jquery-mastercheckbox/README.md

 * As many groups as you like are mermitted on a page, and each group can use identical selectors for simplicity.

+There are lots of tutorials and examples of how to do this, but I could not find a simple plugin that encapsulated all the best features and supported flexible selectors to make it simple to use and reuse.
+This is why the plugin was created.

 See index.html for a demo and example syntax.